 Virginia is home to Community Housing Partners, one of the first IREC Accredited training providers in the nation.
 CHP’s 12,600-square-foot facility is one of 12 legacy national weatherization training centers.

 Between 2010 and 2018, Virginia weatherized an average of 734 homes per year with formula funds.

 The Cities of Alexandria and Roanoke, Arlington County, Fairfax County Public Schools, and Alexandria City Public Schools have taken on the Better Buildings Challenge, a commitment to reduce the energy use of their entire building portfolios by 20% within 10 years, and are making progress toward their energy reduction goals.
 As of 2018, public-sector Challenge partners have cumulatively saved 72 trillion Btus of energy, $686 million, and 1.49 billion gallons of water since the Challenge was launched in 2011.

 Better Buildings Accelerators

-DOE has engaged more than 200 diverse partners in a set of 17 total Better Buildings Accelerators, with over 100 unique public sector partners.
+DOE has engaged more than 220 diverse partners in a set of 15 total Better Buildings Accelerators, with nearly 70 unique public-sector partners.
 The Accelerators are designed to demonstrate specific innovative policies and approaches, which will accelerate investment in energy efficiency upon successful demonstration.
 Each Accelerator is a targeted, short-term, partner-focused activity designed to address persistent barriers that stand in the way of greater efficiency.